slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"At your funeral people will not recall what you did; they will only remember how you made them feel." (...)
 "Each time you reach out to people, bring them a blessing; then they’ll be happy to see you when you bring them a problem." (...)
 "Friends are better than money.
 Almost anything money can do, friends can do better.
-In so many ways a friend with a boat is better than owning a boat."
+In so many ways a friend with a boat is better than owning a boat." (...)
+"Cultivate 12 people who love you, because they are worth more than 12 million people who like you." (...)
+"Don’t be the smartest person in the room.
+Hangout with, and learn from, people smarter than yourself.
+Even better, find smart people who will disagree with you." (...)
+"Don’t loan money to a friend unless you are ready to make it a gift."
 -- Kevin Kelly [1952]*

 > *"When everything goes to hell, the people who stand by you without flinching, they are your family."